 Having kids on board the yacht can mean a lot more work for crew — but with a few solid entertainment ideas, crew can ease the way into a successful charter experience.

-Although many children on charter come with nannies or mannies attached, crew are inevitably left “holding the baby” at some point, even if that baby is a hulking teenager.
+Although many children on yacht charters come with nannies or mannies attached, crew are inevitably left “holding the baby” at some point, even if that baby is a hulking teenager.
 As Capt.
 Philip Pennicott of M/Y Francesca points out, the MYBA Charter Agreement clearly states that crew are not responsible for children’s entertainment or conduct, but this not always the case.
 As a charter captain on an under-30-meter charter boat, Capt.
 Pennicott used to play it by ear, many times suggesting the parents go have an evening together without the kids, while he babysat.
 “Always good for the tip,” he winks.

 According to Stefan Offner, head of hotel operations and chief steward on M/Y Bold, his raison d’être is precisely, “To keep the kids busy, entertained, and as far away from their parents as possible so that they can chill.”
 How to feed and please children depending on their age is the question we’ve put to some kid-friendly onboard experts.

 How To Feed Kids

 Georgia Rex is a rotational chief stewardess and the creator of an accessible online interior course for junior stews: www.superyachtstewardessing101.com.
 For contractual reasons, she cannot disclose her current boat.
 Rex is surprised at how healthily three- to seven-year-old children eat — “I’ve seen little kids eat more veggies in one trip than some engineers will eat during a season!”